Everything you need to know about registering for VAT

 Filing your VAT return using FreeAgent

-FreeAgent generates Making Tax Digital-compliant VAT returns automatically based on the accounting data you enter each quarter.
+FreeAgent generates Making Tax Digital-compatible VAT returns automatically based on the accounting data you enter each quarter.
 When your VAT return is due, you can file it directly to HMRC from the software.

 VAT return in FreeAgent